nyCloud/stack_edit_notes/Deep Learning/Study Notes - MxNet.md

 		l.backward()
 		sgd([w, b], lr, batch_size)
 ```
-- Note: in MxNet autograd,Please note that when y is not a scalar, MxNet will sum the elements in y to get a new variable y by default, and then find analytical gradient of the new y wrt x.
+- Please note that when y is not a scalar, MxNet will sum the elements in y to get a new variable y by default, and then find analytical gradient of the new y wrt x.
+And that is why during SGD update, gradient need to be divided by batch_size.

 Linear Regression in MxNet style